oktavilla/hopp-docs/docs/information-design-templates/tag.md

 * A tag will show different information based on its type <span class="example-reference">1</span>.
 * If a tag has children the tag page will feature a navigation allowing the user to drill down <span class="example-reference">2</span>.
-* A tag page will always list all content items placed in or below it (latest first) <span class="example-reference">3</span>.
+* A tag page will always list all content items related to the current tag or one of its child tags (latest first) <span class="example-reference">3</span>.
 For specific needs the standard list can be “replaced” by a [curated content mix](components-and-containers-curated-content-mix.md).